Drunk driving law by country: Australia

 Road laws are state or territory based, but all states and territories have set similar rules.
 In particular, alcohol must never exceed 0.05g of alcohol in every 100ml of blood; limits for certain categories of drivers are lower, differing in different states.

-Australian laws allow police officers to stop any driver and perform a random breath test without reason.
-Roadblocks can be set up just about anywhere (for example, leading out of town centres on Friday and Saturday nights and after football matches or other major events), where every single driver is breath-tested.
+Australian laws allow police officers to stop any driver and perform a random breath test or drug test without reason.
+Roadblocks can be set up just about anywhere (for example, leading out of town centres on Friday and Saturday nights and after football matches or other major events), where every single driver may be randomly breath-tested.
+People found to have excessive alcohol or any banned substances are taken to a police station for further analysis.
+Those over 0.08% will receive an automatic disqualification of their licence and must appear in court.
 This differs from UK and US laws where police generally need a reason to suspect that the driver is intoxicated before requesting a breath or sobriety test.
 It is an offence in Australia to refuse to provide a sample of breath when required to, with severe penalties, including prison.